bhackenson/520_project/contribution.md

 ### Sreya Nimmagadda

-- Worked on the frontend to create some of features using HTML and CSS.
+- Worked on frontend to create evaluation feature using HTML and CSS
+- Worked on developing backend tests for testing the endpoints and functionality
+- Worked on developing frontend tests for testing svelte implementation and functionality
+- Worked on debugging frontend functionality for evaluation form
+- Tested installation and deployment instructions in `README.md`
-- Worked on the initial project proposal slides and created the use case diagrams.
+- Worked on the initial project proposal slides and created the use case diagrams
 - Worked on the final project fair presentation slides.
 [Presentation Slides](https://docs.google.com/presentation/d/1FeDPJGiS6mcSV5RTQD97QPQPcg_DqkfDDEI-0ZKV8SM/edit?usp=sharing)

 ### Craig Bilelis